prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 **Links**

-Here are two plugins you may try for usability testing in XD.
+Here are two plugins you may try for usability testing in Xd.
 They both provide free/education access.

 - [Useberry](https://www.useberry.com/integrations/adobe-xd/) - You can watch [Useberry vidoe demo](https://youtu.be/ecFwUeYtq78)
 - [Usertesting](https://help.usertesting.com/hc/en-us/articles/360014666372)

 ## Layout Best Practices

-**Common Design Mistakes by Non Designers** – *A compilation of 15 most common design mistakes committed by non-designers and amateur visual artists.
+**Common Design Mistakes by Non-designers** – *A compilation of 15 most common design mistakes committed by non-designers and amateur visual artists.
 They include how to avoid using too many words instead of visuals, poor readability, and lack of negative space.*

 <YouTube
   title="GLearn the Most Common Design Mistakes by Non Designers"